Privacy Notice | Tarsus

 F. Internet or other similar network activity.

-Service providers; advertising partners; Analytics partners and other parties you may authorize
+Service providers; advertising partners; Analytics partners and other parties you may authorize.

 G. Geolocation data.